Computer model locks in Packers vs. Broncos picks, score prediction, SGP

 It's a high-profile inter-conference showdown, and potential Super Bowl preview, when the Denver Broncos host the Green Bay Packers on Sunday in NFL Week 15.
 The Broncos (11-2) have won 10 consecutive games and lead the AFC West by two games, but the Packers (9-3-1) are coming off consecutive big victories against Detroit and Chicago that put them atop the NFC North.
 Young quarterbacks Bo Nix of the Broncos and Jordan Love for Green Bay have made great strides, but elite defenses have gotten these teams in position for division crowns.

 Kickoff from Empower Field at Mile High is set for 4:25 p.m.
 ET on CBS and Paramount+.
-The Packers are 2.5-point favorites in the latest Packers vs. Broncos odds from DraftKings, and the over/under for total points scored is 42.5.
+The Packers are 1.5-point favorites in the latest Packers vs. Broncos odds from DraftKings, and the over/under for total points scored is 42.5, down a half-point from the opening line.
 Before making any Packers vs. Broncos picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Packers vs. Broncos on Sunday